winitzki/scall/tutorial/programming_dhall.md

 Here `expr` is a function body, which must be an expression of type `res_t`.

 Usually, the function body is an expression that uses the bound variable `x`.
-However, the type `res_t` itself might also depend on `x`.
+However, the type expression `res_t` might itself also depend on `x`.
-We will consider such functions in more detail later.
+We will discuss such functions in more detail later.
 In many cases, `res_t` will not depend on `x`.
 Then the function's type can be written in a simpler form: `arg_t → res_t`.